 As a tour guide, I often find myself grabbing a quick bite for lunch in the Magic Kingdom.
 During the busy times of year (which is most of the time), it can be a challenge to do anything quickly in a Disney theme park.
 It is for this reason that I normally recommend getting a reservation at one of the table-service spots.
 In some cases, they can actually be a faster alternative to standing in a long line at a quick-service restaurant.
 However, there will be times when eating at a “sit down” location won’t be practical due to cost or availability.
 I have talked about the best ways to save time at quick-service spots in a previous article.
 Today, I will discuss how to find seating in several Magic Kingdom restaurants.

-Next, let’s head down into Liberty Square to the Columbia Harbour House.
+Next, let’s head down to Liberty Square to the Columbia Harbour House.
 This is one of my favorite spots for quick seafood in Walt Disney World.
-Again, the ground floor fills up quickly and your best bet is to head up one of two stair cases to find a very large second floor dining area.
-When walking away from the serving counters, I suggest heading up the left hand staircase.
+Again, the ground floor fills up quickly and your best bet is to head up one of two staircases to find a very large second-floor dining area.
+When walking away from the serving counters, I suggest heading up the left-hand staircase.
 Once at the top, you should bear to the right toward the back corner of the restaurant.
 This seems to be the last area to fill up on busy days.

 I hope you enjoy “Tour Guide Tuesday.”
 If you want additional tips while you’re in the parks, WDW Guided Tours is happy to help!